Icod de los Vinos: Los Hachitos

 Los Hachitos (literally, "the little torches") is a holiday of pagan origin, a remnant of a summer solstice fire cult that has remained well established, and its celebration never forgotten.
 Today, this parade takes place in Icod de los Vinos from San Marcos to El Amparo, passing through Las Charnecas and El Lomo de Las Canales.
 It is possible that the parade route approaches the sea in anticipation of the coming of the sun.
 To the son rhythm of the tajaraste drums, los hachitos come out during the festival of San Juan Bautista on 23 June.
-They are made of rags soaked in petroleum and placed in the high areas of the city, forming pictures out of light (stars, hearts, crosses, and so on), or are thrown down the mountain to evoke a lava flow.
+They are made of rags soaked in petroleum and placed in the high areas of the town, forming pictures out of light (stars, hearts, crosses, and so on), or are thrown down the mountain to evoke a lava flow.
 Others are decorated with branches, flowers and ribbons and carried up the mountain, giving rise to a magical, multicolored spectacle.